pivaldi/blog.piprime.fr/hexo/source/_posts/en/psychological-portrait-of-emacs-users.md

 [This article is available in French](/fr/portrait-psychologique-des-utilisateurs-d-emacs).

-Question asked in Chatgpt "draws up a psychological portrait of Emacs users".
+Question asked in Chatgpt "draws up a psychological portrait of [Emacs](https://www.gnu.org/software/emacs/) users".
 Here is his answer.

 ---

 # Psychological Portrait of Emacs Users

-Emacs users form a distinct community, often perceived as a particular group within the world of programming.
+**[Emacs](https://www.gnu.org/software/emacs/) users form a distinct community**, often perceived as a particular group within the world of programming.
 Here is a detailed portrait of these users, along with the psychological traits that characterize them.